 \x[0-9A-Fa-f]{1,2}

-the sequence of characters matching the regular expression is a character in hexadecimal notation
+characters matching the regular expression is a character in hexadecimal

 Some string examples